Spleens are beautiful! A Shutterstock Licensed Image.

 Causes of Weak Spleen and Problematic Symptoms

-According to Western science, many conditions can cause an enlarged spleen.
+According to Western science, many conditions can cause an enlargement of it.
 These include a variety of infections, Parasites, Anemia, Leukemia, Hepatitis, Jaundice, Malaria, Liver disease, and some Cancers.
 Some of the symptoms of a weak spleen might include:

 - Pain in the upper left abdomen